-2.7 Resources
+2.8 Resources

-2.7.1 Internal Audit must be appropriately resourced to meet its objectives.
+2.8.1 Internal Audit must be appropriately resourced to meet its objectives.
 It should have appropriate numbers of staff in terms of grades, qualifications, personal attributes and experience or have access to appropriate resources in order to meet its objectives and audit standards.

-The Head of the Audit Partnership is CIPFA qualified and has over 20 years Local Government Internal Audit experience.
+The Head of the Audit Partnership is CIPFA qualified and has over 28 years Local Government Internal Audit experience.
 The Head of the Audit Partnership is responsible for recruiting appropriate staff and ensuring that job descriptions and person specifications reflect the needs of the service.

-Each year Internal Audit staff receive an appraisal and are measured against the skills and competencies framework described in CIPFA's Excellent Internal Auditor publication.
+Internal Audit staff receive monthly one to one review meetings and are regularly measured against the skills and competencies framework described in CIPFA's Excellent Internal Auditor publication.
 This is used to identify the training and development needs of individuals.

-2.7.2 Nonetheless, Internal Audit has finite resources which can be deployed to meet the Annual Audit Plan.
+2.8.2 Nonetheless, Internal Audit has finite resources which can be deployed to meet the Annual Audit Plan.
 Where the Head of the Audit Partnership considers available resources do not balance with the organisation's Internal Audit requirements, he will take a report to the relevant Board suggesting proposed solutions.

-When the in-house resources or skills cannot meet each organisation's or our external clients demand for control assurance or advice, Internal Audit has a long-standing arrangement with an external provider whereby additional resources can be readily available.
+When the in-house resources or skills cannot meet each organisation's or our external clients demand for control assurance or advice, Internal Audit will endeavour to procure the necessary resources to deliver the required service.

-2.8 Audit Opinion
+2.9 Audit Opinion

-2.8.1 The Head of the Audit Partnership will provide a written report to those charged with governance which gives an opinion on the overall adequacy and effectiveness of each organisation's internal control environment.
+2.9.1 The Head of the Audit Partnership will provide a written report to those charged with governance which gives an opinion on the overall adequacy and effectiveness of each organisation's internal control environment.